kubernetes/kops/docs/authentication.md

     rbac: {}
 ```

-## Heptio Authenticator for AWS
+## AWS IAM Authenticator

-If you want to turn on Heptio Authenticator for AWS, you can add this block
+If you want to turn on AWS IAM Authenticator, you can add this block
 to your cluster:

 ```
 authentication:
-  heptio: {}
+  aws: {}
 ```

 For example: